tzbob/gavial/README.md

 Before the application is running it should tell you in which mode it is running; websockets or xhr.
 After starting up it says at which location it is available, by default at: http://localhost:8080/

-### Creating a counter
+## Creating a counter

-Let us expand the hello world template to a shared counter:
+Now that you know how to get a Gavial template up and running, let us expand the hello world template to a shared counter:

 ```scala
 val counterSource = ClientEvent.source[Int]